tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * [Slideshow](placeholder)

 Welcome students to the third day of class and the final lesson of Unit 1.
 Cover the following points:

-* The previous lessons focused on introducing students to the FinTech course structure as well as FinTech more broadly.
-We have discussed the history and current landscape of the FinTech ecosystem, as well as notable case studies of technological disruptors in this space.
+* The previous lessons focused on introducing students to the FinTech course structure as well as FinTech more broadly; we discussed the history and current landscape of the FinTech ecosystem, as well as the specific factors for change in various FinTech domains.
 Today, students will combine what they've learned so far about the FinTech industry to create their own case studies that can be hosted in online git repositories and previewed as visually enhanced markdown files.

 * Mention to the class that today's goal is twofold: (1) to manage their own git repositories and develop in shared repositories, and (2) to develop text-based assets, such as a FinTech case study, in markdown to provide visually appealing README files that can be previewed in GitHub (and, therefore, showcased to potential employers).